Get help if you’re behind with your energy bills

 Your supplier has to help you come to a solution.
 You should try to negotiate a deal that works for both of you.

-If you don’t try to negotiate with your supplier, they might threaten to disconnect your supply.
+If you don’t try to negotiate with your supplier, they might threaten to disconnect you.
+Check what to do if you’ve been told your energy supply will be disconnected.

 This page can help you if you pay for your energy after you use it - for example by monthly direct debit or quarterly bill.
 There are different things you should do if you can't afford to top up your prepayment meter.

 Energy arrears are a 'priority debt'.
 This means you need to pay them before debts like credit cards.
-If you have more than one debt, you should read our 'get help with your debts' guide - or contact your nearest Citizens Advice.
+If you have more than one debt, work out which debts to pay first.

 Agree a payment plan with your supplier